 The Archiver came back to watch us, and he just stood there with a strange expression projected on his holo.
 When we were ready to go, the Archiver actually followed us out to the entrance, telling us to come back.
 He kept promising he had other relics to bring back to humanity instead of just a bag of junk food.
 I know this AI wanted to save humanity for some reason: making sure we remember our art and culture, and stuff.
 But, come on dude!
 People out there were starving.

 We got back to my TransPod, and the smell of the food inside was amazing!
 Before I hit the power button, I decided to pull my story back up.
-I deactivated my writing AI and started to edit the piece the way I wanted to.
+I deactivated my Writing-AI and started to edit the piece the way I wanted to.
 I made things sound like I was talking to someone sitting right in front of me, and I didn’t use Modern Standard English.
-I wasn’t sure if my spelling and grammar were correct, but the rough style reminded me of the book those crappy Blade Runner vids had been based upon.
+I wasn’t sure if my spelling and grammar were correct, but the rough style reminded me of the book those crappy Blade Runner vidz had been based upon.
 My dad had gotten me to read a few books before he disappeared, and that Philip K. Dick novel was near the top of the list of my all time favorite stories.
 Vid or not.

 I knew how Quincy would tailor my work before he posted it, to get the most hits.
 I had already seen the ‘Chester the Molester’ tags he planned on using.
 I decided to use my own words.
 Claim the story and tell it the way I wanted to.
 When I finished, I drilled down into Sam’s holo-board and got to Quincy’s news feeds.
 I had a momentary feeling of panic before I published the news-blast myself.
-I waited to the count of ten before taking a deep breath and (with clenched butthole) I accessed the DataNet to see if my story had gotten any attention.
+I waited until the count of ten before taking a deep breath and (with a clenched butthole) I accessed the DataNet to see if my story had gotten any attention.